illusorier/123/BuildTools/Webpack.md

 #### Four Core Concepts

+To get started you only need to understand four **Core Concept**:

-- entry
+- Entry
-- output
+- Output
-- loaders
+- Loaders
-- plugins
+- Plugins

+*Loaders* enable webpack to process more than just JavaScript files (webpack itself only understands JavaScript).

 Webpack is fed via a configuration object.